lesleyrs/Client3/README.md

 NOTE: local servers don't work on emulator? only live works
 TODO: fopen path was changed due to the mkdcdisc tool adding dots to files without extension https://gitlab.com/simulant/mkdcdisc/-/issues/14
 TODO: check if it's making use of vram currently, dreamcast vram is quite big (8mb)
-TODO: instead of INIT_DEFAULT choose the flags we want to use, maybe allow mouse/keyboard still?
-Mouse could be used in flycast too if they hide system cursor.
+TODO: instead of INIT_DEFAULT choose the flags we want to use, Mouse could be used in flycast too if they hide system cursor.
+For mouse and keyboard in flycast you have to set the physical device ports to dreamcast device port.
 TODO: virtual cursor icon
 ```